Along with the Gods: The Two Worlds

-As of May 2019, Along with the Gods: The Two Worlds is the third highest-grossing film in South Korean cinema history.
+As of May 2019, Along with the Gods: The Two Worlds was the third highest-grossing film in South Korean cinema history.

 Plot

-Firefighter Kim Ja-hong (Cha Tae-hyun) dies in the line of duty and is escorted to the afterlife by three guardians: Hae Won-maek (Ju Ji-hoon), Lee Deok-choon (Kim Hyang-gi) and their leader Gang-rim (Ha Jung-woo).
-They are to escort and defend him in seven trials in 49 days.
+Firefighter Kim Ja-hong dies in the line of duty and is escorted to the afterlife by three Grim Reapers: Hae Won-maek, Lee Deok-choon and their leader Gang-rim.
+They are to escort and defend Ja-hong as his guardians in seven trials within 49 days.
 If he passes, he will be reincarnated and his guardians will be given credit towards their own reincarnation.

-In the first court, Hell of Murder, Ja-hong is tried for the indirect murder of his colleague, who was trapped beneath rubble during a fire.
-About to be sentenced, it is revealed that his colleague told him to prioritize the civilians.
+In the first court, Hell of Murder, Ja-hong is tried for the death of his colleague, who was trapped beneath rubble during a fire and seemingly left to die by Ja-hong.
+Just as he is about to be sentenced, it is revealed that his colleague told him to prioritize saving civilians over himself.
 After rescuing 8 others, Ja-hong attempted to go back for his colleague only to be held back as the building collapsed.
-The judge then acquits Ja-hong.
+The judge acquits Ja-hong.

-In the 2nd court, Hell of Indolence, Ja-hong's guardians presented his selflessness and diligence.
-Ja-hong blurts out that he only worked for money and was about to be punished when Gang-rim interjects, stating that the money was to support his brother and ailing mother and therefore acquitting him.
+In the second court, Hell of Indolence, Ja-hong's guardians present his selflessness and diligence.
+Ja-hong blurts out that he only worked for money and is about to be punished when Gang-rim interjects, stating that the money was to support his brother and ailing mother, and thus secures his second acquittal.

 On the way to the Hell of Deceit, ghouls attack as the physics of Hell begins to morph.
-This change indicates that a member of Ja-hong's family had died and become a vengeful spirit.
-Gang-rim leaves the party to investigate as the rest proceeds.
-In the Hell of Deceit, Ja-hong is accused of writing fake letters to the family of those who had died, one of whom is Ji-yeon, the daughter of his fallen colleague.
-Gang-rim supernaturally links with Deok-choon from the living world to defend Ja-hong, stating that Ja-hong had also written fake letters to his mom to cheer her up, allowing her to focus on her health.
-And that the letters to Ji-Yeon, despite her actually understanding that her father was dead, helped her cope with her loss.
+This change indicates that a member of Ja-hong's families had died and became a vengeful spirit.
+Gang-rim leaves the party to investigate while the remaining group proceeds.
+In the court, Ja-hong is accused of writing fake letters to the family of those who had died, one of whom is Ji-yeon, the daughter of his fallen colleague.
+Gang-rim supernaturally links with Deok-choon from the living world to defend Ja-hong, stating that he had also written fake letters to his mom to cheer her up, allowing her to focus on her health, and that the letters to Ji-Yeon, despite her understanding that her father was dead, helped her cope with her loss.
 The evidence is thrown out and the charges are dismissed.